In this article:

 Fruits are naturally sweet, offer a variety of potent nutrients and antioxidants, are full of fiber and water to fill you up, and are rich in flavor.

-Fruits were found to have anti-obesity effects in many studies (5) through known mechanisms, including improved satiety, reduced sugar cravings, gut flora modulation, and effects on hunger and satiety hormones.
+Fruits were found to have anti-obesity effects in many studies (5) through known mechanisms, including improved satiety, reduction of sugar cravings, gut flora modulation, and effects on hunger and satiety hormones.

 Some mechanisms are still being researched, and scientists believe they might lie in nutrigenomics – the ways genes are being turned on or off through the diet.
 (6)